Kogimma1/Geometric_Envelopes/README.md

 # Geometric_Envelopes
-This is a repository holding mathematical geometry curves
+This is a repository that features mathematical geometry curves